weifanjiang/nlp_adversarial_attack/README.md

 ## Credit

-The pretrained models and preprocessing of input data are from (Alzantot Et Al.)[https://www.aclweb.org/anthology/D18-1316/].
+The pretrained models and preprocessing of input data are from [Alzantot Et Al.](https://www.aclweb.org/anthology/D18-1316/).
 Our forked version of their original repo is [here](https://github.com/weifanjiang/nlp_adversarial_examples).